 Research: Effect of environmental stresses, both naturally occurring and anthropogenic, on the physiological functions of organisms

 Equine science research in the department focuses on improving the quality of life and well-being of horses, while ensuring the vitality and viability of the equine industry, statewide and nationally.
 The broad area of aging in horses and the effects of exercise on their well-being is a major interest of this group because this system provides an excellent model for answering questions about equine physiology, and the research may apply to human medicine as well.
 Faculty with research programs in equine science include specialists in nutrition, immune function, exercise physiology, endocrinology and reproduction.

 SUSTAINABLE ANIMAL AGRICULTURE

 Several of the research programs in the Department of Animal Sciences are focused on sustainable animal agriculture with positive economic and environmental impacts for the State of New Jersey.
-These applied research programs include: food waste utilization and recycling, nutrient and manure management, composting manure and wildlife damage control.
+These applied research programs include: food waste utilization and recycling, and nutrient and manure management.

 Larry S. Katz